vikasgokavi/EC2-Webserver/README.md

 ## **OBJECTIVES**
  1. Launch a web server with termination protection enabled ​
- 2. Monitor Your EC2 instance
+ 2. Monitor our EC2 instance

- 3. Modify the security group that your web server is using to allow HTTP access​
+ 3. Modify the security group that our web server is using to allow HTTP access​

- 4. Resize your Amazon EC2 instance to scale​
+ 4. Resize our Amazon EC2 instance to scale​

  5. Test termination protection
  ​
- 6. Terminate your EC2 instance​
+ 6. Terminate our EC2 instance​

 ## Task 1: Launch Your Amazon EC2 Instance​